Interested in becoming a Foster Parent?

-In Livingston County, there are children who need a loving family who will welcome them unconditionally into a caring home.
+In Livingston County, there are children who need a loving family and will welcome them unconditionally into a caring home.
 Foster families provide a temporary safe home for children removed from their homes due to abuse and/or neglect.
 Children range in age from infants to teenagers and come from a variety of racial and ethnic backgrounds.
 The highest priority need is for foster homes for sibling groups, older children, and developmentally disabled children.

-We currently work in conjunction with the Kellogg Family Foundation and the Michigan Department of Human Services to place children in foster care while working on reunification with their family.
+We currently work in conjunction with the Michigan Department of Human Services to place children in foster care while working on reunification with their family.
 If it has been deemed necessary to permanently remove the children, we work on finding a permanent home, through adoption, for the children.
 Our goal is to serve Livingston County children and families, provide temporary care for child(ren), reunite child(ren) with their biological family (if possible), and find adoptive families for child(ren) who cannot be reunited with their family.

-Foster Program Includes
+LCCC's Foster Program Includes

 - Initial Foster Parent Orientation